- About Us

 The OCA Program is for non-specialty licensed ostomy care providers, such as:

-Any licensed nurse is eligible and will receive continuing education contact hours upon completion of the program.
+Any licensed nurse is eligible to participate in the Program and will receive continuing education contact hours upon completion.
 All other participants will obtain a certificate upon successful completion of the program.